MoonPoet/xaprb-src/content/blog/2015/innodb-book-outline.md

         "transaction isolation level question from a student in class" thread Mar 2011 "Re: REPEATABLE READ doesn't work correctly in InnoDB tables?" ditto
     - READ-COMMITED
-      - Read commited data as it was at start of statement -- "up to date"
+      - Read commited data as it was at start of statement---"up to date"
       - each select uses its own snapshot; internally consistent, but not over whole txn
       - in 5.1, most gap-locking removed; requires row-based logging.
       - unique key checks in 2nd indexes, and some FK checks, still need to set gap locks